AngeloFaella/realtime-search-bar/README.md

 # Optimized Realtime Search with React

-Created as an example for the article "Realtime Search with React" (link to be added).
+Created for the tutorial ["*How to Create an Optimized Real-Time Search with React*"](https://javascript.plainenglish.io/how-to-create-an-optimized-real-time-search-with-react-6dd4026f4fa9).

 This project demonstrates how to create an optimized and reusable real-time search feature with React Hooks using **debouncing** and **memoization** techniques.